Mahtob Mahmoody: Biography

-Mahtob was born to parents Betty and Sayyed Bozorg "Moody" Mahmoody in Houston on September 4, 1979.
+Mahtob was born to parents Betty Lover and Sayyed Bozorg "Moody" Mahmoody in Houston on September 4, 1979.
 Her first name means "Moonlight" in Persian.
 It was her father who named her that after he was inspired by a full moon.
-Mahtob has two half-brothers through Betty's first marriage, Joe and John, who are 13 and nine years older than her respectively.
+Mahtob has two half brothers through Betty's first marriage, Joe and John, who are 13 and 9 years older than her respectively.
 Mahtob and her parents lived in Texas before moving to Michigan.
 She grew up in Alpena, Michigan.

 On August 4, 1984, Mahtob and her parents arrived in Tehran to meet with Moody's relatives.
 Their stay was originally meant to have lasted only two weeks, but Mahtob and Betty were held captive by Moody for eighteen months.
 According to Mahtob, Betty suspected that Moody would keep them in Iran when he suggested that they visit, but she was afraid that if she said no, he would abduct Mahtob.
 Mahtob stated in an interview with NPR:

-Since Sayyed was Iranian by birth, he legally had complete custody of Mahtob.
+Since Sayyed was Iranian by birth, Iranian law gave him complete custody of Mahtob.
 Betty was worried that Mahtob would learn anti-American sentiment at school.
 Mahtob also alleged that her father would beat her and her mother.
 After eighteen months, Mahtob and her mother managed to escape Iran by crossing the mountains of Turkey.
-They successfully made it back to the United States and Mahtob never saw her father again.
+They successfully made it back to the United States.
+Mahtob never saw her father again, and Betty would file for divorce.
 Six years after Moody's death in 2009, Mahtob has confirmed that she has forgiven her father for his actions.

 When Mahtob was 13, she was diagnosed with lupus.
 She managed to survive the disease because of experimental treatment.
 She resides in Grand Rapids, Michigan.
 Mahtob is a devout member of the Wisconsin Evangelical Lutheran Synod.

 In 2015, Mahtob's memoir My Name is Mahtob was published.
 Though it depicts Mahtob's version of her family's story, My Name is Mahtob has been considered a sequel to her mother's book, Not Without My Daughter.